Lakeside Forever Home

 We built a durable and airtight envelope, taking the house from an initial blower-door test of 7.05 ACH50 down to .64 ACH50; a performance level rarely achieved in remodels.

 Other highlights of the project include continuous outboard insulation to eliminate thermal bridging, along with advanced energy systems such as a multi-zoned heat pump, centralized energy recovery ventilation, and a high-efficiency heat pump water heater.
 We used durable, low-toxicity finishes and a whole-house ERV to ensure superior indoor air quality.
-Material sourcing was equally thoughtful, incorporating FSC framing lumber, reclaimed timbers for beams and posts, and cedar harvested through regeneration-focused thinning on the Olympic Peninsula, including burnt snags that were milled and crafted into a pergola with hidden joinery our carpenters loved.
+Material sourcing was equally thoughtful, incorporating FSC framing lumber, reclaimed timbers for beams and posts, and cedar harvested through regeneration-focused thinning on the Olympic Peninsula.
 The craftsmanship is evident throughout, from that timber trellis to the seamless installation of quartz countertops.

 And beyond the high degree of efficiency, it’s a home that feels the way the client dreamed it would.
 She tells us it’s like living in a spa hotel—peaceful, restorative, and resilient.
 She even hosted the entire crew for a party once the work was complete.